Chart Color Schemes

 Population growth drivers in Port Noarlunga are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Port Noarlunga's population, as of November 2025, is estimated at around 3,406 people.
-This reflects an increase of 161 individuals since the 2021 Census, which reported a population of 3,245 people.
-The change was inferred from AreaSearch's estimation of the resident population as 3,346 in June 2024, following examination of the latest ERP data release by the ABS, and an additional 10 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,362 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Port Noarlunga has demonstrated resilient growth patterns with a compound annual growth rate of 1.2%, outpacing the SA3 area.
-Population growth for the area was primarily driven by interstate migration contributing approximately 71.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Port Noarlunga is around 3,408, reflecting an increase of 163 people since the 2021 Census.
+This growth represents a 5.0% rise from the previous figure of 3,245 residents.
+The change is inferred from AreaSearch's estimation of the resident population at 3,346 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 14 validated new addresses since the Census date.
+This results in a density ratio of 1,363 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Over the past decade, from 2016 to 2026, Port Noarlunga has demonstrated resilient growth patterns with a compound annual growth rate of 1.2%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by interstate migration, contributing approximately 71.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, an above median population growth is projected for statistical areas across the nation, with Port Noarlunga expected to grow by 519 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 15.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, an above median population growth is projected for statistical areas across the nation.
+Based on aggregated SA2-level projections, the suburb of Port Noarlunga is expected to grow by 525 persons to reach a total population of approximately 3,933 by 2041, reflecting an increase of 15.1% over the 17-year period.

 Frequently Asked Questions - Population